howbani/lora/README.md

 # Lora
-for now, please refer to  http://staff.ustc.edu.cn/~anmande/lora/ we will uplaod the source code latter.
+For now, please refer to  http://staff.ustc.edu.cn/~anmande/lora/ we will uplaod the source code latter.